-With a lifetime mortgage, you take out a loan secured on your home which does not need to be repaid until the end of the mortgage term (when the borrower dies or moves into long-term care).
+With a lifetime mortgage, you take out a loan secured on your home which does not need to be repaid until the end of the mortgage term (when the borrower sells the property, dies or moves permanently into a care home).

 There are two main types of lifetime mortgage:

 - An interest roll-up mortgage.
 You get a lump sum or are paid a regular amount and are charged interest which is added to the loan.
 This means you don’t have to make any regular payments.
 The amount you borrowed, including the rolled-up interest, is repaid at the end of your mortgage term when your home is sold.

 - An interest-paying mortgage.
 You get a lump sum and make either monthly or ad-hoc payments.
 This reduces, or stops, the impact of interest roll-up.
 Some plans also allow you to pay off capital, if you so wish.
 The amount you borrowed is repaid when your home is sold at the end of your mortgage term.

 With a home reversion plan, you sell all or part of your home at less than its market value in return for a cash sum.

 You then stay on in your home as a tenant, paying no rent.

 You can often sell parts of your home over time.
 For example, 25% now followed by another 25% in a few years’ time.

 There is no day-to-day interference and no restrictions in treating the house exactly as before; as a private home to live in freely.